DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/create-reports/invoices.md

 	![](../../../images/eurd-web-invoice-format-date-fields.png)

 2. Select the table cell bound to the **Discount** data field in the detail report's Detail band.
-Expand the **Actions** category, click the **Text Format String** property's ellipsis button, and in the invoked **Format String Editor**, apply the **Percent** format.
+Expand the **Cell Tasks** category, click the **Text Format String** property's ellipsis button, and in the invoked **Format String Editor**, apply the **Percent** format.
 In this case, field values are multiplied by 100 and displayed with a percent symbol.

 	![](../../../images/eurd-web-invoice-format-discount-field.png)